Shafia family murders

 The Shafia family murders took place on June 30, 2009, in Kingston, Ontario, Canada.
-Shafia sisters Zainab, 19, Sahar, 17, and Geeti, 13, along with their father's wife Rona Muhammad Omar, 52 (all of Afghan origin), were found dead inside a car that was discovered underwater in front of the northernmost Kingston Mills lock of the Rideau Canal.
-Zainab, Sahar, and Geeti were daughters of Mohammad Shafia, 58, and his wife, Tooba Mohammad Yahya, 41.
-The couple also had a son, Hamed, 20, and three other children.
-Rona, who was herself infertile, was the first wife of Mohammad Shafia in their polygamous household.
+The Shafia sisters, Zainab, 19, Sahar, 17, and Geeti, 13, along with their father's first wife, Rona Muhammad Omar, 52 (all of Afghan origin), were found dead inside a submerged car in front of the northernmost Kingston Mills lock of the Rideau Canal, after being reported missing.
+Zainab, Sahar, and Geeti were daughters of Mohammad Shafia, 58, and his second wife, Tooba Mohammad Yahya, 41.
+The couple also had four additional children including son, Hamed, 20.
+Rona, was Mohammad Shafia’s infertile first wife within their polygamous household.

-On July 23, 2009, Mohammad, Tooba Yahya, and Hamed were arrested on charges of four counts of first degree murder and conspiracy to commit murder under the guise of honour killing.
-The jury found them guilty of all four counts in January 2012.
-The trial, which took place at the Frontenac County Court House, was believed to be the first in Canada conducted in four languages – English, French, Dari and Spanish.
+On July 23, 2009, Mohammad, Tooba Yahya, and Hamed were arrested on charges of four counts of first-degree murder and conspiracy to commit murder under the guise of an honour killing.
+The jury found them guilty on all four counts in January 2012.
+The trial, which took place at the Frontenac County Court House, was believed to be the first in Canada to be conducted in four languages – English, French, Dari and Spanish.

-The trial garnered media attention in Canada for several months and raised the debate over Canadian values, honour crimes, and violence among Muslim groups.